Dan J. Harkey

 Many business relationships and friendships make life easier.
 These relationships and friendships transcend personal happiness, good mental health, self-actualization, and potential monetary gain.
 However, if financial gain is the only focus, the strategy will appear phony, superficial, and ineffective.

-Here is a suggested action that you could take for someone who regularly or habitually does not respond to your request to communicate: send an email that states, Fred, I have tried to contact you a few times without success.
-Would you prefer that I do not bother you?
+Here is a suggested action you could take for someone who regularly or habitually does not respond to your requests to communicate: send an email stating‘‘Fred, I have tried to contact you a few times without success.’
+Would you prefer that I not bother you?
 If Fred wants to continue the relationship, he will respond.
 Fred may respond politely and say no or not respond.
 If Fred does not answer, you may demote him to cold and keep him in your database email marketing system.
-Cold leads get no personal follow-up other than marketing with a mass email distribution.
+Cold leads receive no personal follow-up, only marketing via mass email distribution.
 If Fred is disrespectful or belligerent, delete his record entirely.
 Subject him to the big Delete in the sky.

 The quality of a prospect list may disintegrate overnight.
 In 2006, my company primarily used direct mail.
 We mailed about 1,000,000 letter-form solicitations each month.
-Then, by September 2007, the market crashed, and the lead-based list quality disintegrated overnight.
+Then, by September 2007, the market crashed, and the quality of the lead-based list disintegrated overnight.
 Thousands of institutional and private money lenders, real estate agents, loan agents, investors, and builders/developers left the industry.
 The quality of my lead list immediately went up in smoke.
 Poof!

 A poor strategy is repeatedly following up with the same prospects, even when they display disinterest or non-responsiveness.
 The quality of all lists is fluid and constantly changing.

-All the above is a recurring process throughout one's career.
+All the above is a recurring process throughout one’s career.
 As the process becomes well-lubricated through practice and experience, you will expect increasing momentum in business until you have so much business that you need to stop marketing temporarily.
-Could you allocate the new incoming business and then get back on track?
+Would you allocate the new incoming business and then get back on track?

 Daily Action Habits: